Hashtags! They're such a seemingly simple thing, but they're vital for helping people find things on social media.

-Hashtags!
-They are either a word or a group of words that follow the # sign.
-If you are a social media person, you either know them or might have come across them.
-Interestingly, they started out as a techy way to organize and start conversations and have grown to become the building blocks of social media marketing.
+If you are a social media person, you've definitely seen them.
+Sometimes, posts actually have more hashtags than normal text.
+Interestingly, they started out as a techy way to organize and start conversations.
+They've since grown to become the building blocks of social media marketing.

 While hashtags may seem pointless to a novice, the truth is that they are a powerful tool to help you market your business.
 This is because they can increase your reach, amplify your brand, and get your content to people who need to see it.